Skip to Content

 In today’s tutorial, I will teach you how to make a stunning Christmas Advent Calendar with your Cricut machine!

-It took about 100 hours of work between my dad and me to conceptualize, test, and finally have a beautiful project you can display with satisfaction in your home.
+My dad and I worked for about 100 hours to conceptualize, test, and finally produce a beautiful project that you can display with satisfaction in your home.

-What I like the most about this advent calendar is the little drawers for each day, you can put some small pieces of candy inside it, and I’ve also included some scripture verses about the nativity for each day.
+What I like the most about this advent calendar is the little drawers for each day.
+You can put some small pieces of candy inside them, and I’ve also included some scripture verses about the nativity for each day.

 Christmas advent calendar made with Cricut